i9inetyn/Assignment/README.md

 # Assignment

-this is Repo contains branches for the week3, week4, and week5 Assignments!
+this Repo contains branches for the week3, week4, and week5 Assignments!